 The consequences that a juvenile has to face depend on whether or not it is a first-time offense and on how severe the charges are.
 There are certain crimes that have what is known as “mandatory dispositions”.
 This means that for some crimes, the court’s hands are tied and it must impose the mandated penalty.
 For example, some drug charges have mandatory dispositions.

-Contact our Experienced New Jersey Juvenile Defense Lawyers to Discuss your Child’s Options Today
+Contact an Experienced Hamilton Juvenile Crimes Lawyer to Discuss your Child’s Options Today

-If you have a child who has been arrested or is facing juvenile charges anywhere in New Jersey, you need to hire an experienced juvenile charge defense attorney.
+If you have a child who has been arrested or is facing juvenile charges anywhere in New Jersey, you need to hire an experienced Hamilton Juvenile Crimes Lawyer.
 Contact Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today and we will work immediately to prepare your child’s defense and to protect your child’s rights.

-Frequently-Asked Questions (FAQs) About Juvenile Crimes in New Jersey
+Dedicated Hamilton Juvenile Crimes Lawyer Answers Frequently Asked Questions (FAQs) About Juvenile Offenses in New Jersey

 If your child is only facing a minor matter that has already been referred to a Juvenile Conference Committee, you are no longer legally required as a parent to hire a lawyer.
 However, you may still need advice and guidance in handling the case.
 Kalavruzos, Mumola, Hartman, Lento & Duff, LLC has a legal team with years of experience and skill in handling juvenile criminal matters, and we’d be happy to provide a free consultation about your child’s case.